miglani-gpt/minishell/README.md

 ## License

-This project is currently for learning and portfolio development.
+This project is currently created for learning and portfolio development.

 A license may be added later.